jmfurlott/opengl-network-model/README.md

 - graphing   -----> Java code for graph ADT; segmentation improvement; separation

+Graphinh 12/30/2012 - BFS working and now able to traverse the graph (maybe DFS would be faster but this is fine for now.)
+BFS only takes in acccount nextNodes right now however

 Graphing 12/29/2012 -
 	-basic graph traversal functions implmentated like add/delete/neighboring